close

 Words: 461|Page: 1|3 min read

-Adam Smith, whose Wealth of Nations was published in 1776, was the father of modern economics and capitalism.
-He argued, that the free operation of market forces was the best recipe for a flourishing and growing economy.
-If everyone is as free as possible to pursue his or her own self-interest, he or she will be led by an invisible hand1 to promote the welfare of society as a whole.
-Many would agree that societies that consist of people pursuing their own self-interests are the most effective way to increase the wealth.
+Adam Smith, whose Wealth of Nations was published in 1776, is widely regarded as the father of modern economics and capitalism.
+He argued that the free operation of market forces was the best recipe for a flourishing and growing economy.
+If everyone is as free as possible to pursue his or her own self-interest, he or she will be led by an "invisible hand" to promote the welfare of society as a whole (Smith, 1776).
+Many would agree that societies consisting of people pursuing their own self-interests are the most effective way to increase wealth.

-Smiths theory has influenced many of todays foundation of the economy in Western Europe and North American countries.
-The main reason is very much obvious, Smiths main idea, perfect competition and a free market system.
+Smith's theory has influenced many of the foundational aspects of today's economy in Western Europe and North American countries.
+The main reason is quite evident: Smith's core idea of perfect competition and a free market system.
 An example of a free market country would be Canada.
-Smith believed an economy where competition is the vehicle that drives competitors to renovate their self-interest in order to stay in the free market, otherwise, the invisible hand will knocked them of the market.
+Smith believed in an economy where competition drives individuals to innovate their self-interest to stay competitive in the free market.
+Otherwise, the "invisible hand" would knock them out of the market.

 Get a custom paper now from our expert writers.